raynierarca11/honor-of-conduct/README.md

 Finish the Project on time.  sigjhd
 ..

-did not finished because oh time management is so
+did not finished because oh time management is sog